800 Calories A Day Diet

 Maybe you’ve heard of extreme diets like the 800-calorie diet and wondered if it could be your solution.

 Perhaps standing on the scales, you have thought, “What if I eat 800 calories a day?
-Is it a shortcut to my dream body?”
+Is it a shortcut to my dream body or is 800 calories a day unhealthy?”

 But before jumping into such an extreme approach, it's important that you understand the implications fully.